Action 52 (NES)

 An S shaped thing that looks like an electric eel.

 These powerup graphics seem to be for Hambo, but the game only gives you one type of item, a 1-up.

-A cloud of smoke(?) with the words "ha ha" twice.
+A cloud of smoke(?) that says "ha ha" twice.

 A smiley face.
 Everything you touch in the game gives you a frowny face and does damage to you (enemies, magic wands, bunnies, bags of money).
 It would seem that picking up money wasn't meant to be harmful after all!

 Additional orientations for the player sword projectiles.
-The game uses the up and or right-facing ones for all directions.
+The game uses the up and/or right-facing ones for all directions.